-Advanced Occupational Education: FPC Alderson offers Advanced Occupational Education in Cosmetology, Customer Service Representative, Horticulture, Library Clerk, Medical Office Clerk, and Receptionist.
+Advanced Occupational Education: Federal Prison Camp Alderson offers Advanced Occupational Education in Cosmetology, Customer Service Representative, Horticulture, Library Clerk, Medical Office Clerk, and Receptionist.

 Vocational Training: FPC Alderson does not offer any vocational training aside from its advanced occupational education and apprenticeship programs.

 Apprenticeship: Federal Prison Camp Alderson offers apprenticeships in Air Conditioning/Refrigeration, Cooking, Electrician, Plumbing, Powerhouse, Teacher’s Assistant, and Welding.

 Library Services: The FPC Alderson law library provides typewriters for legal use and a copying machine is available at a cost.
 The leisure library collection includes fiction, nonfiction, basic legal reference materials, literary works in Spanish, current magazines, major newspapers, medical reference materials, and audio/video cassettes.

 UNICOR: Prison Camp Alderson houses UNICOR factories which include data services, warehousing, distribution and fulfillment, assistance and help desk, and custom printing.

 Commissary: An account is established for the inmate’s committed name and register number.
 An Inmate Identification Card is issued to each inmate.
 This card must be presented when shopping at the Alderson Federal Prison Camp Commissary Sales Unit.
 At the commissary, inmates can purchase food items, drink mixes, sodas, clothing, and other items.
 Inmates can spend up to $360.00 each month.
 A copy of the current FPC Alderson commissary form is contained below.